Abner Aust: World War II

 In 1960s, with a help of his brother-in-law, they were able to collect evidence from local Japanese officials that the enemy aircraft shot down by Aust had crashed, and at the location was a grave with the pilot's date of death listed as August 10, 1945.
 After submitting this additional evidence to the Air Force Board for the Correction of Military Records, the United States Air Force officially credited Aust with his fifth aerial victory and retroactively became a flying ace, thereby making him one of the last flying aces of World War II.

-On August 14, 457th FS escorted B-29s on their last mission against the Japan.
+On August 14, 457th FS escorted B-29s on their last mission against Japan.
 The following day, on August 15, Emperor of Japan Hirohito announced the surrender of Japan.

 During World War II, Aust flew a total of 14 Very Long Range (VLR) missions from Iwo Jima.
 He was credited with the destruction of 5 enemy aircraft in aerial combat and another 3 destroyed on the ground, while strafing enemy airfields.
 On several other missions, he was credited with destroying several locomotives, at least three large fishing boats and damaging one destroyer.
 He is the only flying ace of the 506th Fighter Group.